ginic/bluebikes-importer/README.md

 ### For Local Development
 #### Install SpatiaLite
 This projects uses [SpatiaLite](https://www.gaia-gis.it/fossil/libspatialite/index), the SQLite database extension for working with spatial and geographic data.
 SpatiaLite needs to be manually installed first.
-You can install it following the instructions for your operating system from https://docs.djangoproject.com/en/5.1/ref/contrib/gis/install/spatialite/.
+You can install it following the instructions for [Mac and Windows](https://docs.djangoproject.com/en/5.1/ref/contrib/gis/install/spatialite/) or [Linux](https://docs.datasette.io/en/stable/spatialite.html#installing-spatialite-on-linux).

 #### With poetry
 This project uses [poetry](https://python-poetry.org) for development and dependency management.
 Poetry can be installed with [`pipx install poetry`], or see [poetry](https://python-poetry.org/docs/) or [pipx](https://github.com/pypa/pipx) documentation for more information.